Swastika of Fire: I. V. Emilian and the founding of the SDF

-The merger dissatisfied several of the LANC's older leaders, including Ion Valeriu Emilian (I. V. Emilian) — commander of the "Blue Shirts" (colloquially known as the Lăncieri), the paramilitary wing of the LANC Youth organization prior to the merger — who began opposing Octavian Goga.
+The merger dissatisfied several of the LANC's older leaders, including Ion Valeriu Emilian — commander of the "Blue Shirts" (colloquially known as the Lăncieri), the paramilitary wing of the LANC Youth organization prior to the merger — who began opposing Octavian Goga.
 After the merger, command of the Blue Shirts was handed over to Nichifor Crainic, further dissatisfying Emilian.
 Subsequently, Emilian began provoking incidents that undermined the integrity of the PNC.
 In October 1935, Crainic, then vice president of the PNC, removed Emilian and other dissidents from the party, after which Emilian went on to found the SDF on 14 November 1935.

-I. V. Emilian, a lawyer and cavalry captain in the Romanian Army, had been a LANC militant since the movement’s founding in the 1920s.
+I. V. Emilian, a lawyer and cavalry captain in the Romanian Army, had been a LANC militant since the movement's founding in the 1920s.
 In his post–World War II memoir, "Cavalerii Apocalipsei" (English: "The Knights of the Apocalypse"), he nostalgically recalls his "crazy youth" as a LANC militant.
 After the founding of the SDF, Emilian held on to the hope of returning to his former party, where he had once served as commander of the blue-shirted Lăncieri.

 I. V. Emilian, the leader of the SDF, wearing the organization's uniform, 1936.

 The merger of LANC was seen as a "suicide" by the SDF.
 In the first issue of the Svastica de Foc newspaper, among the reasons given for breaking away from the PNC — such as political opportunism and its less radical platform compared to that of LANC — was the claim that LANC had been broken apart by a "Trojan Horse" of the Freemasonry, which had supposedly infiltrated nationalist organizations for that very purpose.
 Furthermore, it was claimed that not long before the merger, LANC began accepting more or less "suspicious" members who later facilitated the merger; this likely referred to Nichifor Crainic, who had indeed negotiated and facilitated the merger.
 For his involvement in the merger, some political scientists consider Crainic a "royal executor", given King Carol II's ambition to create a party that would serve his interests.